Deviation from Slow-Roll Regime in the EGB Inflationary Models with $r\sim N_e^{-1}$: Abstract

 \section{Abstract}

-We consider Einstein-Gauss-Bonnet (EGB) inflationary models using the effective potential approach.
+We consider Einstein--Gauss--Bonnet (EGB) inflationary models using the effective potential approach.
 We present evolution equations in the slow-roll regime using the effective potential and the tensor-to-scalar ratio.
 The choice of the effective potential is related to an expression of the spectral index in terms of e-folding number $N_e$.
 The satisfaction of the slow-roll regime is mostly related to the form of the tensor-to-scalar ratio $r$.
-The case of $r\sim1/N^2_e$ leads to a generalization of $\alpha$-attractors inflationary parameters to Einstein-Gauss-Bonnet gravity with exponential effective potential.
-Also the cosmological attractors include models with $r\sim1/N_e$.
-We are checking the satisfaction of the slow-roll regime during inflation for models with $r\sim1/N_e$.
+The case of $r\sim1/N^2_e$ leads to a generalization of $\alpha$-attractors inflationary parameters to Einstein--Gauss--Bonnet gravity with exponential effective potential.
+Moreover, the cosmological attractors include models with $r\sim1/N_e$.
+And we check the satisfaction of the slow-roll regime during inflation for models with $r\sim1/N_e$.